silverstripe/silverstripe-lessons-v4/README.md

 }
 ```

-We changed a static variable, so run `?flush`.
+We changed a static variable, so run a `?flush` too.

 #### $many_many vs $belongs_many_many

 So if both sides of the relationship have many associated records, how do you know which one gets the `$many_many` and which one is `$belongs_many_many`?
 Typically, the object that contains the interface gets the `$many_many`.
-In this case, we'll add categories to the articles using checkboxes, so that's where our `$many_many` goes.
-Again, the `$belongs_many_many` just provides the convenience of an accessor method for getting the articles from within a category.
+In this case, we'll add categories to the _articles_ using checkboxes, so that's where our `$many_many` goes.
+Again, the `$belongs_many_many` just provides the convenience method for getting the articles from within a category.

 ### Adding interface for $many_many